SebastianoF/bruker2nifti/README.md

 ```
 Under pdata the (unzipped) file **2dseq** contains the information of the image volume. **d3proc** contains a summary of
 the relevant information relate to the volume (lacking of orientation and resolution, among others; beware some converter uses
 only the d3proc to reconstruct the new image.
-In ParaVision version 6 some sub-scans may not have the d3proc file, as in the structure example below).
+In ParaVision version 6 some sub-scans may not have the d3proc file, as in the structure example below
+moreover the d3proc is deprecated and will be entirely removed from the next ParaVision version software).

 The Bruker structure contains more information than the one required to fill a
 nifti header (unique identifier, scanner setting, location, users, sample or subject scanned biometrics
 can appear in the Bruker raw data, if filled when scanning the data).
-To obtain relevant information to fill the nifti header (and b-values and b-vectors if any)
+To obtain relevant information to fill the nifti header (and b-values and b-vectors if any) only
-we can restrict our attention towards only some parameter files other than the 2dseq.
-These are:
-**method**, **acqp**, **reco** and **visu_pars**.

-When the ParaVision embedded DICOM converter is used, only the **visu_pars** file is considered by the DICOM-converter.
+the information from **visu_pars** should be considered, as when the ParaVision embedded DICOM converter is used,
+only the **visu_pars** file is considered by the DICOM-converter..
-For some scanner configuration, this may not contain the resolution of the scan.
+For completeness we will parse into numpy dictionaries (and human readable .txt files if required) also the parameters
+in **method**, **acqp** and **reco**.

 ## How to use the converter - Example <a name="example"></a>